priyanshuthakur2002/Algo-Token/README.md

 7. Add tokens to metamask
    1. Open your browser and connect Metamask to Goerli network.
    2. Click on import tokens option
    3. Enter the deployed contract address, symbol and decimal.

+## License

+This project is licensed under the MIT License - see the [LICENSE](LICENSE.md) file for details.